Slavonic Corps: Deployment

-In 2013, after initially arriving in Beirut, Lebanon, the PMCs were first transferred to Damascus, Syria and then to a Syrian army base in Latakia.
+In 2013, after initially arriving in Beirut, Lebanon, the PMCs were first transferred to Damascus, Syria and then to a Syrian army base between Latakia and Tartus.
+The Syrian Ministry of Energy and the Energy Energy Company hired the Slavonic Corps to protect the oil fields in the Deir ez-Zor region between Homs and Deir Ez Zor, but, on 18 October 2013, while traveling from Latakia to the place of execution of tasks, the convoy was drawn into a clash with units of the Islamic State.
 By October, the Slavonic Corps had a strength of 267 contractors divided into two companies that were present in Latakia.
+At least 9 GRU officers were allegedly in their ranks.

 The contractors were provided with outdated equipment which raised concerns among the participants.
 They soon realized that the FSB and the Syrian government had no involvement with the operation.
 Those wishing to return to Russia were left with no choice but to earn their ticket back through direct participation in the Syrian civil war.
 The new goal of the Slavonic Corps was described as guarding the oil fields of Deir ez-Zor.
 Instead of the promised T-72s, the contractors were provided with buses covered in metal plates.
 En route to Deir ez-Zor, the column encountered a Syrian air force helicopter which collided with a transmission line and crashed into the caravan, injuring one of the contractors.

 On 18 October, the column received orders to reinforce Syrian army forces in the city of Al-Sukhnah.
 Three hours into its journey, the column came under attack.
 With the aid of a Syrian army self-propelled gun and air support from a single fighter jet, the contractors assumed a defensive position.
 Jaysh al-Islam fighters numbering from two to six thousand men (according to the Russians) attempted a pincer movement.
 Vastly outnumbered, the contractors retreated to their vehicles as a desert storm covered the battlefield.
 In the aftermath of the battle, six Slavonic Corps members were wounded.
 Having failed to achieve their objectives, the group returned to Russia.

 Upon arriving at Vnukovo International Airport, the participants were detained by the FSB on suspicion of acting as mercenaries, which is punishable under Article 359 of the Russian criminal law.
-Despite the fact that the company was registered in Hong Kong, the owners, Gusev and Sidorov, were also charged and convicted in October 2014.
+Despite the fact that the company was registered in Hong Kong, the owners, Gusev and Sidorov, were also charged, sent to Lefortovo Prison, and convicted in October 2014.

+Igor Girkin (Strelkov), who was the deputy commander of the Second Russian Volunteer Detachment (RDO-2) the "Tsar's Wolves" during the Yugoslavia Wars and was the head of the security service of the Konstantin Malofeev associated Marshall Capital, is a strong supporter of the Slavonic Corps.

+A few years after his imprisonment, Yevgeny Sidorov was released and he became the executive officer of PMC Redut, a private military company associated with the business of Gennady Timchenko and the GRU.
+In 2019, Sidorov became the owner of Redut-Security LLC.